rebekahcallkacz/demo-react-data-viz/README.md

   - Decent customization
   - Official React wrapper
 - Cons
-  - Doesn't have all of the data science chart types
+  - Doesn't have all of the data science chart types you might need
   - Only free for non-commercial use
 - A couple of overviews of popular charting library options
   - [Popular JavaScript charting libraries](https://blog.logrocket.com/comparing-most-popular-javascript-charting-libraries/)